knarxy/android_port_for_web_app/README.md

 this android studio template is very easy to customize. in order to embed your own web app as native android app all you got to do is replace the url string

+I created this piece of code as a part of my smartkitchen project which atm is not public